mevdschee/pathpdo/README.md

         ]
     }

-while without PathQL results would have been:
+Without PathQL the results would have been:

     [
         {